gguuss/DietyOS/README.md

 * Paranoia - overthinking and looking into the complicated behaviors of other smart people
 * Psychosis - Believing false realities and becoming fixated on them.
 These can lead to obstacles and confusing sensitivities from things like trauma, drug-induced psychosis, and PTSD.

+# Extremely dubious and unsubstantiated but humorous claims
+* Neurodivergent people can be measured by how long they can hold your bladder because they're more likely to be unwilling to go when they're supposed to, which causes it to stretch.

 # Reading Resources

 ## Understanding thought patterns, success, and productivity